fractalqb/jsum/README.md

   `interface{}`.
 Quite standard for Go!
 It does not really hurt for the files I'm currently working with, but… – This could be improved

-- There are no tools to control the level of detail _after_ the analysis run.
+- There are no tools to control the level of detail. – This cloud be improved
-  Detail level currently can only be adjusted _during_ the analysis run.
-I expect it to be possible to handle both with some “unified” concept. – This cloud be improved

 - For more insight it (IMHO) would be very helpful to detect schema patters that occur in different places.
 I.e. automatically detect common types that are